-Your school, your community The Sixth Form and its students are expected to make a significant contribution to the school.
-There are opportunities for all Sixth Formers to get involved in school life by helping out in main school lessons, mentoring younger students, being a reading champion and taking part in the Whole School Council.
-The School's Head Boy and Girl are Sixth Form students.
-Sixth Form students also get the chance to be part of Team Six, which is a group of students who help to drive the Sixth Form forward.
-Team Six are actively involved in discussing issues that affect the Sixth Form, fund raising and organising social events, like the annual Sixth Form Christmas Quiz!
+your community The Sixth Form and its students are expected to make a significant contribution to the school.
+There are opportunities for all Sixth Formers to get involved in school life by helping out in main school lessons, mentoring younger students, being a reading champion and taking part in the Whole School Council, The School's Head Prefects are Sixth Form students and the most senior students in school.
+Sixth Form students also get the chance to be part of Team Six, a group of students who help to make positive change in both the Sixth Form and the main school.
+Team Six are actively involved in discussing ideas for improvement, fund raising and organising social events, like the annual Sixth Form Christmas Quiz and Year 13 leavers prom.
 There are also a wide range of sporting, music, fundraising and social events that students can get involved in.
 Copleston has fantastic sporting facilities, and the Sixth Form encourages all students to follow the sporting ethos of teamwork and getting involved.
 We are equally proud of our Basketball and Dance Academies and the opportunities they provide for talented athletes to combine their academic studies with high quality training.
 Liam Studied A levels in Sociology, English Literature, Maths and Geography.
 Studied Geography at Durham University and now studying a Masters in Geography at Durham University.
 "The teachers at Copleston were invaluable in getting me to the place I am now; I would not be where I am now without their amazing support and belief in me.
 It was this support and belief that inspired me to aim high and apply to Durham.
 I will always be grateful for how every teacher at Copleston went above and beyond.
 The support and advice I received throughout the process of my university application was incredible as well."